VahaPython/Celegans-Strain-Ortholog-Browser/README.md

 ## Usage

 Open `docs/index.html` in a web browser or enable GitHub Pages for this repository.
-Use the search box to filter by human gene symbol, worm gene, or strain name.
+The home page links to a dedicated search interface where you can filter by human gene symbol, worm gene, or strain name.
 Links lead directly to the appropriate pages on [WormBase](https://wormbase.org/).

 All source data are located in the `data/` directory and may also be downloaded from the **Downloads** section of the website.